-In the first experiment, we tested the system capability to track a reference by providing setpoints.
-Figure 10 shows the output responses of the solar tracker with 40° setpoint.
+In the first experiment, we tested the system capability to track a reference by providing set points.
+Fig. 10 shows the output responses of the solar tracker with 40° set point.
 Both azimuth and elevation reference angles are reached with no overshoots and ripples.
-The response curves are rather linear from the inner PID loops with a settling time of 100 seconds, which is suitable for a change of the sun direction and solar radiation correspondingly.
+The response curves are rather linear from the inner PID loops with a settling time of 100 s, which is suitable for a change of the sun direction and solar radiation correspondingly.
 We next evaluated the reliability and self-recovery capability of the system subject to a network failure by simply disconnecting the network cable of the duty controller at sampling time 713.
-In this network fault, a time-out event was detected after 10 steps of no information exchanged and a backup controller took over the control duty so that the tracking performance of the PV panels is seamlessly guaranteed.
-As compared to Fig. 10a, despite the network incident under the proposed dependable control, the output response of the solar tracker, shown in Fig. 10b, can reliably take another standby controller as a new duty controller and drive the PV panel to the expected operating angles to maintain the resilience of the system.
-Figures 10c and 10d present the zoomed-in responses of the azimuth and elevation angles during this period.
-It can be seen of some small deviation starting from time index 713.
-Figure 11a shows the control inputs in normal conditions.
-Since leadscrews are used to convert rotary motion of motors to linear change in PV angles, the control inputs first vary round 20 V to drive the motors to a steady speed and then converge to zeros when the angles have reached their set points.
-The control inputs in the network failure scenario are similar to the normal one except that their values remain constants from sampling time 713 to 723 as shown in the close-up of Figure 11b.
-Due to the network failure in this period, the controllers are not able to update system states and use instead the prediction values of the sequence $u^(k)$.
-It should be noted that with the dependable control strategy, the operation of the system can be successfully recovered after this incident while with a regular backup controller it would be difficult to compute the increment dissipation for maintaining the system stability.
+In this network fault, a time-out event was detected after ten steps of no information exchanged and a backup controller took over the control duty so that the tracking performance of the PV panels is seamlessly guaranteed.
+As compared to Fig. 10a, despite the network incident under the proposed dependable control, the output response of the solar tracker, shown in Fig. 10b, can reliably take another standby controller as a new duty controller and drive the

+Fig. 10 Time response of the solar tracker with the azimuth and elevation set to 40° subject to a network failure